 On 06/14/2019 DONAT RICKETTS filed a Contract - Business lawsuit against POWER BAIL BONDS.
 This case was filed in Los Angeles County Superior Courts, Spring Street Courthouse located in Los Angeles, California.
 The Judge overseeing this case is WENDY CHANG.
-The case status is Pending - Other Pending.
+The case status is Disposed - Dismissed.

 Los Angeles County Superior Courts